 What are subperiosteal implants?

-During the insertion process, a metal frame is attached on top of the jawbone, just below the gum tissue.
-Once the gums have healed, and this frame is firmly in place, artificial teeth are mounted on it.
+During the insertion process, a metal frame is attached to the top of the jawbone, just below the gum tissue.
+Once the gums have healed and this frame is firmly in place, artificial teeth are mounted on it.
 Because these implants are placed on top of the jaw, impressions or CAT scans of the jaw must be taken before beginning treatment so that a custom-fitted implant can be created.

 How do I know which is right for me?